liufeng2317/ADFWI/docs/version-plans/bv1.2-model/00-model-optimization-outline.md

 - common helper for bounds initialization;
 - common helper for water-layer-preserving clamp;
 - common helper for empirical update replacement of `rho` or `vp`.

+Only extract helpers that remove real duplication and have stable semantics.
+Do not create a larger model framework.

 Validation: